Cauliflower rice on keto makes a great low-carb rice replacement to use in so many recipes. It’s a healthy dish everyone should know about!

 Best Practices for Storing in the Freezer

 I only recommend freezing cooked cauliflower rice because of the enzyme activity present that can affect both texture and flavor.
 Generally speaking, it is not recommended to freeze most vegetables completely raw precisely due to this issue.
 You can blanch the cauliflower first and then freeze if desired, and that will help preserve it better.

-I tend to think, if you’re going to assert effort to pre-cook it anyway, why not just go ahead and cook it all the way through?
+I tend to think if you’re going to assert effort to pre-cook it anyway, why not just go ahead and cook it all the way through?
 Buying frozen cauliflower rice from the store is a quick shortcut that avoids the hassle of prepping the cauliflower yourself.

 Allow the rice to cool completely then portion it out into freezer bags or containers.
-Lable with a name and date.
+Label with a name and date.
 Store cooked cauliflower rice in the freezer for up to 3 months.

 Cauliflower Rice Variations

 Cauliflower is a neutral base, so feel free to get creative with flavorful cauliflower rice variations.

 - Flavor with cilantro and lime juice.
 Add a few squeezes of lime juice while the faux rice cooks and stir in up to 1/2 cup of finely chopped cilantro.
 Season with 1/2 teaspoon of garlic powder (optional) salt and pepper.